Can Vinegar Safely Sanitize Your RV Water Tank?

 Thanks for your support!
 If you make a purchase using our links in this article, we may make a commission.
 And, as an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure here.

-More and more people seem to be looking for ways to go green to help protect the environment.
-And I am all for that!
-So when I was reading through some RV forums recently I saw quite a few questions from people who were wondering if they could sanitize their RV water tank and lines with vinegar instead of bleach.
+I was reading through some RV forums recently, and I saw quite a few questions from people who were wondering if they could sanitize their RV water tank and lines with vinegar instead of bleach.

 Of course, there were many questions and many more opinions on the subject.
 So, we did a little research ourselves and here is what we discovered.